-You can create a subvolume of a system-defined type of data, log, or you can create a subvolume of a user-defined type.
+You can create a subvolume of a system-defined type of data, log, or real-time (rt), or you can create a subvolume of a user-defined type.

 There cannot be more than one subvolume having the same system-defined type under a volume.
 For example, there can be only one data subvolume under a volume.
 There is no such restriction for the user-defined subvolume types.